Table of Contents

 The internal granular layer contains additional horizontal cells, amacrine cells, and Müller glia cells, which have a modulating effect on the processing of signals and can amplify the contrast.

 Photoreceptors – Rods and cones

-There are two types of photoreceptors.
-The rods are responsible for providing light-dark vision, also referred to as scotopic vision, the cones are responsible for color vision or photopic vision.
-The cones can be divided into three subtypes according to the three spectral colors.
-The human eye has approximately 120 million rods and about 6 million cones.
+There are 2 types of photoreceptors.
+The rods are responsible for providing light/dark vision, also referred to as scotopic vision, and the cones are responsible for color vision, also called photopic vision.
+The cones can be divided into 3 subtypes according to the 3 spectral colors.
+The human eye has approximately 120 million rods and approximately 6 million cones.

 Phototransduction of the eye

 The macula lutea is a yellow oval spot at the center of the retina.
-It is the part of the retina that is responsible for sharp, detailed central vision (also called visual acuity) and contains a very high concentration of cones.
-The fovea centralis, the center of the macula lutea only consists of cones.
+It is the part of the retina that is responsible for sharp, detailed central vision (also called visual acuity), and it contains a very high concentration of cones.
+The fovea centralis, the center of the macula lutea, consists only of cones.
 This is the site of clearest vision.

-The papilla n. optici is located medial to the macula lutea and marks the exit of the optic nerve.
-Due to missing photoreceptors in this area, vision is not possible here.
-Therefore it is also referred to as blind spot.
-Within the field of vision, this spot is located laterally.
+The papilla nervi optici is located medial to the macula lutea and marks the exit of the optic nerve.
+Because of missing photoreceptors in this area, vision is not possible here.
+Therefore,this area is also referred to as the ‘blind spot.’
+This spot is located laterally in the field of vision.